pkulchenko/fullmoon/README.md

   as well as headers and cookies.

 - `setTemplate(name, templateOrHandlerOrOptions)`: associates a name
   with a template handler.
-If `templateOrHandler` is a string, then it's compiled into a template handler.
+  If `templateOrHandlerOrOptions` is a string, then it's compiled into a template handler.
 If it's a table, then its first element is a template or a function and the rest are used as options.
 For example, specifying `ContentType` as one of the options sets the `Content-Type` header for the generated content.
 Two templates (`500` and `json`) are provided by default and can be overwritten.

 - `makePath(routeOrPath[, parameters])`: creates a path from either a route name or a path string by populating its parameters using values from the parameters table.
   The path doesn't need to be just a path and can be a URL as well.
-Optional parameters are removed if not provided.
+  [Optional parts](#optional-parameters) are removed if they include parameters that are not provided.

 - `makeUrl([url,] options)`: creates a URL using the provided value and a set of URL parameters provided in the `options` table: scheme, user, pass, host, port, path, and fragment.
-The `url` parameter is optional and uses the current path value if absent.
+  The `url` parameter is optional; the current path is used if `url` is not specified.
 Any of the options can be provided.
 For example, `fm.makeUrl({scheme="https"})` sets the scheme for the current URL to `https`.

-- `serveResponse(status[, headers][, body])`: sends an HTTP response using provided `status`, `headers`, and `body` values. `headers` is an optional table populated with HTTP header name/value pairs.
+- `serveResponse(status[, headers][, body])`: sends an HTTP response using provided `status`, `headers`, and `body` values.
+  `headers` is an optional table populated with HTTP header name/value pairs.
 Header names are case-insensitive, but provided aliases for header names with dashes *are* case-sensitive: `{ContentType = "foo"}` is an alternative form for `{["Content-Type"] = "foo"}`. `body` is an optional string.

-- `serveContent(name, parameters)`: renders a template using provided parameters. `name` is a string that names the template (as set by an earlier `fm.setTemplate` call) and `parameters` is a table with template parameters (referenced as variables in the template).
+- `serveContent(name, parameters)`: renders a template using provided parameters.
+  `name` is a string that names the template (as set by a `setTemplate` call) and `parameters` is a table with template parameters (referenced as variables in the template).

 - `run([options])`: runs the server using configured routes.
   By default the server listens on localhost and port 8080.
 These values can be changed by setting `addr` and `port` values in the [`options` table](#running-application).

 ## Documentation